East–West Highway (Malaysia): Overview

 While the highway was constructed as an entirely new route (except the former Perak State Route A171 section from Gerik to Kuala Rui that formed the pioneer route of the highway), the construction of the second phase involved acquisitions of several roads, namely Kedah State Route K171 (Kampung Sadek–Kampung Hangus), Kedah State Route K173 (Kampung Hangus–Kampung Kuala Kuang), Jalan Kampung Keda Kemangi (Kampung Kuala Kuang–Kampung Keda Kemangi), and Jalan Sungai Petani–Baling FT67 (Kupang–Kuala Pegang and Kuala Pegang–Tawar).
 As a result, the East–West Highway FT4 overlaps with Kedah State Route K171 (from Kampung Sadek to Kampung Hangus) and Jalan Sungai Petani–Baling FT67.

 As the section of the highway from Kulim to Kupang was constructed back to back with the Butterworth–Kulim Expressway E15 and overlaps with the FT67 road, some maps incorrectly label the highway as either FT67 or E15.
 However, both route codes are incorrect, as the Sungai Seluang–Tawar section is not an expressway-standard road.
 The FT4 route code was only applied after the final section from Titi Karangan to Gerik was completed in 2005.

-The completion of the highway will reduce transport costs and with this the state of Kelantan can expect its tempo of development to be heightened, new towns and industrial areas will be developed.
+The completion of the highway will reduce transport costs and with this, the state of Kelantan can expect its tempo of development to be heightened, new towns and industrial areas will be developed.
 The highway will provide the access for the extraction of timber from the jungles along the road and help boost tourism among Malaysians as well as foreigners.

-Thr highway is one of dangerous routes in malaysia due to condition of roads causing many record of traffic collision and natural disaster.
+The highway is one of the most dangerous routes in Malaysia due to condition of the roads causing many records of traffic collision and natural disaster.